tedneward/Azgaarnoth/Creatures/Dragon-Green.md

 **Claw.** Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
 Hit: 16 (2d6 + 9) slashing damage.

 **Tail.** Melee Weapon Attack: +17 to hit, reach 20 ft., one target.
-Hit: 18 (2d8 + 9) bludgeoning damage.
+Hit: 18 (2d8 + 9) bludgeoning damage

 **Frightful Presence.** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 21 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.

 **Poison Breath (Recharge 5-6).** The dragon exhales poisonous gas in a 90-foot cone.
 Each creature in that area must make a DC 24 Constitution saving throw, taking 91 (26d6) poison damage on a failed save, or half as much damage on a successful one.

 #### Legendary Actions
 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
-The dragon regains spent legendary actions at the start of its turn Detect.
-The dragon makes a Wisdom (Perception) check.
+The dragon regains spent legendary actions at the start of its turn

+**Detect.** The dragon makes a Wisdom (Perception) check.

 **Tail Attack.** The dragon makes a tail attack.

 **Wing Attack (Costs 2 Actions).** The dragon beats its wings.
 Each creature within 15 feet of the dragon must succeed on a DC 25 Dexterity saving throw or take 16 (2d6 + 9) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.